Skip to content

 What’s Really Happening to Your Clothes at the Dry Cleaner?

 Most traditional dry cleaners use a chemical solvent called perchloroethylene (PERC) to clean garments without water.
-Despite its cleaning effectiveness, this chemical carries serious health and environmental concerns that many consumers remain unaware of.
+Despite its cleaning effectiveness, this chemical carries serious health and environmental concerns that many consumers are not informed about the consequences of using this chemical and bringing it into their living areas.

 The Health Risks That Made Me Rethink My Wardrobe Choices